 There are 2 systems at play, at least on my Ender 3.
 First, I had to discard the 220V->5V converter I recommended in this article due to under-voltage.
 It powers a Raspberry Pi board hidden inside the modified enclosure.
 I was looking for some time a suitable power supply to replace this with, and then it hit me!
-I could simply destroy one of the spare (and incompatible due to non-UK plug) charger, hardwire it, print a 3D printer enclosure and enjoy the free, regulated 5V to power on my board.
+I could simply destroy one of the spare (and incompatible due to non-UK plug) chargers, hardwire it, print a 3D printer enclosure and enjoy the free, regulated 5V to power on my board.

 Secondly, I needed to open up the plastic cover that holds the ICE socket.
-To completely take over the control over my printer’s power system and detach the physical switch, I needed to rewire it inside.
+To completely take over control of my printer’s power system and detach the physical switch, I needed to rewire it inside.
 It’s not a difficult task, but do take extra care if you are going to do so, as it involves main voltage.
 Consider yourself warned!

-On the surface, printer looks completely innocent.
+On the surface, the printer looks completely innocent.
 The power switch works as intended, and if not for the makeshift Raspberry Pi supply, you would never tell that the printer is modified!
-Thanks to OctoPrint and MQTT I can turn on/off printer at will.
+Thanks to OctoPrint and MQTT I can turn on/off the printer at will.
 I already created a notification system that handles this for me and uses power metrics to calculate the real cost of the print.

 I don’t expect you to follow along with my insanity, it’s a fun little project I wanted to complete.
 The main purpose of this mod is to show you that Shelly 1PM is a very useful little device even if you are not planning on automating your lights.
 After all DIY automation is more interesting when we find exciting new ways of repurposing products to suit our needs.
 If you got inspired by this project, let me know and tell me what you come up with.
 Leave your story in this Reddit thread.